Nalbari district

+It is situated in the lower region of the Brahmaputra Valley and shares its borders with Baksa, Kamrup, Bajali, Barpeta, and Tamulpur districts.

 History

 Nalbari was declared a sub division of undivided Kamrup District in 1967.
 The district was created on 14 August 1985 when it was split from Kamrup district.
 1 June 2004 saw the formation of Baksa District from parts of three districts, including Nalbari.